8hantanu/mash/README.md

 **as simple as potatoes**

-Welcome to **MASH** - a minimalist web development stack that combines the power of **m**aud, **a**xum, **s**ass and **h**tmx.
+Welcome to **MASH** - a minimalist web development stack that combines the power of **m**aud, **a**xum, **s**qlx, and **h**tmx.

 ## Why mash? 🤔

 - **Maud**: A blazing-fast Rust-based templating engine that lets you write HTML directly in Rust, ensuring type safety and avoiding common HTML errors.
 - **Axum**: A powerful web framework built on Tokio that handles routing and request management with ease and speed.
-- **Sass**: A preprocessor scripting language that is interpreted or compiled into CSS, allowing for more maintainable and modular CSS styling.
+- **SQLx**: An async, pure Rust SQL crate for interacting with databases, offering compile-time query verification, which ensures you avoid runtime SQL errors.
 - **HTMX**: A JavaScript library that enables interaction between the client and server without writing JavaScript—using HTML attributes like `hx-post` and `hx-target`.

 MASH allows for rapid prototyping with simple UI elements while maintaining performance and ease of development.
-By integrating **sass** from the [yree/mold](https://github.com/yree/mold) framework, you get clean, responsive layouts without needing to write custom CSS.
-The styling is minimal but customizable, ensuring that your projects look modern without bloat.

 ## Hello World! 🌍

 In this [example](https://github.com/8hantanu/mash), we build a basic web application where the user inputs their name, and the server responds with a greeting.
-The app leverages HTMX to dynamically update the page without needing a full reload, Maud for HTML generation, Axum for request routing, and Sass for minimal styling.
+The app leverages HTMX to dynamically update the page without needing a full reload, Maud for HTML generation, Axum for request routing, and SQLx for database interaction.

 <details>
 <summary>See mash demo 🥔</summary>